epiphanyplx/SkypeToZAC/README.md

 # SkypeToZAC
 Forked from SkypeToTeams by CB954: https://github.com/CB954/SkypeToTeams
+Ended up changing it to use mshta as you could still see the popup with this method.

 # Information
-The Script creates a bat file in C:\SkypeToZAC.
-The bat file converts the skype call to one accepted by ZAC.
-I built this for ConnectWise Manage as it only integrates with Skype - fat client integrated with TAPI as well but ZAC does not support TAPI.
-The bat file was needed because the call to skype has "?call" on the end of the phone number and ZAC will throw an error.
+The Script creates a ps1 file in C:\SkypeToZAC.
+The ps1 file converts the skype call to one accepted by ZAC.
+I built this for ConnectWise Manage as it only integrates with Skype - fat client integrates with TAPI as well but ZAC does not support TAPI.
+The ps1 file was needed because the call to skype has "?call" on the end of the phone number and ZAC will throw an error.

 # Installation
 1. Make sure Skype is removed from the computer.
 Elevated PowerShell Session: